JGYaniv/minesweeper-cli/README.md

  - To explore a flagged, tile, first un-flag it

 Customize:
- - Adjust frequency of bombs by reducing range in Board#place_bombs (line 31)
+ - Adjust frequency of bombs with argument for Board#place_bombs(d) in Board#initialize (line 7)
-# minesweeper-cli
+ - Adjust size of board with argument for Board#empty_board(size), recommended max 12 for readability